 If QMC is supported, the UE shall support the following QMC functionalities:

 - QoE Configuration: The QoE configuration is delivered via RRC to the UE as a container according to "Application Layer Measurement Configuration" (see [53]) for UMTS, "measConfigAppLayer" (see [59]) for LTE and “AppLayerMeasConfig” (see [70]) for NR.
 The container is an octet string with gzip-encoded data (see [18]) stored in network byte order.
 The maximum size of the container is 1000 bytes for UMTS (see [53]) and LTE (see [59]), and 8000 bytes for NR (see [70]).
 The container shall be uncompressed, and is then expected to conform to XML-formatted QoE configuration data according to clause L.2 in the present document.
-This QoE Configuration shall be forwarded to the DASH client.
+This QoE Configuration is forwarded to the DASH client, by means unspecified in this specification.
 The interface towards the RRC signalling is handled by the AT command +CAPPLEVMC for UMTS and LTE, and AT command +CAPPLEVMCNR for NR [61].
-In the case where QMC is enabled for streaming services delivered via the MBS communication service, the @communicationServiceType attribute in the QoE configuration (see clause 10.5) shall indicate whether the DASH client is requested to collect and report QoE metrics about content received via unicast, via MBS broadcast, via MBS multicast, or via all of these communication service types.
+In the case where QMC is enabled for streaming services delivered via the MBS communication service, the @communicationServiceType attribute in the QoE configuration (see clause L.2) shall indicate whether the UE is requested to collect and report QoE metrics about content received via unicast, via MBS broadcast, or via MBS multicast.
+In an implementation, the QMC handler may decide to configure the client for QoE reporting based on the access type.

-- QoE Metrics: QoE Metrics from the DASH client shall be XML-formatted according to clause 10.6 in the present document.
-The XML data shall be compressed with gzip (see [18]) and stored in network byte order into an octet string container.
+- QoE Metrics: QoE Metrics received from the DASH client by an unspecified interface shall then be XML-formatted according to clause 10.6 in the present document.
+For delivery to the gNB, the XML data shall be compressed with gzip (see [18]) and stored in network byte order into an octet string container.
 The maximum size of the container is 8000 bytes for UMTS (see [53]) and LTE (see [59]).
 For NR [70], the maximum size is 8000 bytes if RRC segmentation is not enabled, and 144000 bytes if enabled.
 The container shall be delivered via RRC to the RNC according to "Application Layer Measurement Reporting" (see [53]) for UMTS, to the eNB according to "measReportAppLayer" (see [59]) for LTE, and to the gNB according to “MeasurementReportAppLayer” (see [70]) for NR.
 The behaviour if the compressed data is larger than the maximum container size is unspecified in this version of the specification.
 The interface towards the RRC signalling is handled by the AT command +CAPPLEVMR for UMTS and LTE, and AT command +CAPPLEVMRNR for NR [61].

 - The UE shall also set the QMC capability "QoE Measurement Collection for streaming services" (see [53]) to TRUE for UMTS, include the QMC capability "qoe-MeasReport" (see [59]) for LTE and include the QMC capability “qoe-Streaming-MeasReport” (see [70]) for NR.